OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 - **cardinality**: Indicates the number of Virtual Routers that will be instantiated for this Role.
 In the case of more than one, we will be creating a router in HA mode automatically.
 - **template_contents**: Contains the configuration for the Network Interfaces.
 Here, the `NETWORK_ID` is set to `$Public`, denoting the use of a public network, and `FLOATING_IP` is set to "yes," indicating that floating IPs will be allocated automatically by OneFlow.

-Additionally, as it's described in the Dynamic Network Configuration section, the **networks_values** attribute provides configuration details for the public network, specifying the Virtual Network template ID and other parameters.
+Additionally, as it's described in the :ref:`Dynamic Network Configuration <_appflow_use_cli_networks>` section, the ``networks_values`` attribute provides configuration details for the public network, specifying the Virtual Network template ID and other parameters.

 **Instantiating the Service**